-U.S. Capitol Police arrest man with unregistered Glock, 509 rounds of ammunition in Washington
+U.S. Capitol Police: Man with unregistered Glock, 509 rounds arrested in Washington

 STATES ACTIVATE NATIONAL GUARD, CLOSE CAPITOL BUILDINGS AHEAD OF BIDEN INAUGURATION AND POSSIBLE VIOLENCE

+Beeler also presented a "non-government issued credential" to the officers at the checkpoint, according to a USCP spokesperson.

-He was charged with possession of an unregistered firearm, possession of unregistered ammunition, possession of a large-capacity magazine and other crimes.
+He was charged with possession of an unregistered firearm, possession of unregistered ammunition, and possession of a large-capacity magazine.

+Beeler told The Washington Post that he was running late to his job as a security guard in Washington, D.C., and forgot that his firearm was in his truck/ The Post report said he denied that he had 500 rounds of ammunition.

+"It was an honest mistake," Beeler told The Post.
+"I pulled up to a checkpoint after getting lost in D.C. because I’m a country boy. ...
+I showed them the inauguration badge that was given to me."

 Capitol Police are on high alert following the U.S. Capitol riot last week that left five people dead.